hoopsplaybook.ca

 b) each coach has a ball, mirror any ball movement, pop on a foot fake, slide on a dribble

-b) coaches pass a ball back and forth, close out on each pass (shown).
+c) coaches pass a ball back and forth, close out on each pass (shown)

-d) sprint out, slide to the sideline, backpedal to the baseline, slide back to the start (option - first sprint out, backpedal to the baseline, then sprint out again, shown for 2).
+e) lateral slide to the sideline, backpedal to the baseline, slide back to the start.

 This page was made with Basketball playbook from Jes-Soft